yandex-cloud/docs/en/_qa/billing/contract.md

 #### How do I get a hard copy of the agreement? {#paper-contract}

-Contact [support]{% if lang == "ru" %}(https://console.cloud.yandex.ru/support?section=contact){% endif %}{% if lang == "en" %}(https://console.cloud.yandex.com/support?section=contact){% endif %}.
+Contact [support]({{ link-console-support }}?section=contact).
 A {{ yandex-cloud }} manager will contact you to discuss the terms and conditions of signing the agreement.
 It will take about two weeks to prepare the agreement: a company representative will sign it and we'll send it to you by mail.